BoltApp/bolt-gameserver-sample/README.md

 ## Quick Start
 When you are ready to implement Bolt into your gaming SDK make sure to follow along using the Installation Guide.

-**Installation Guide:** Our quick start guide will walk you through the full gaming setup: https://bolt-gaming-docs.vercel.app/guide/checkout-quickstart.html
+**Installation Guide:** Our [Quickstart](https://gaming-help.bolt.com/guide/quickstart.html) guide will walk you through the full gaming setup.

 ## Onboarding
 **Merchant Dashboard:** Make sure you have fully onboarded onto our Bolt Gaming sandbox.
 You can [sign up](https://merchant-sandbox.bolt.com/onboarding/get-started/gaming) or [sign in](https://merchant-sandbox.bolt.com/) depending if you have an existing merchant account or not.